FrancesCoronel/personal-website-v3/content/posts/2016-01-01-el-capitan-is-strict-yosemite-is-not-strict.md

 ---
-title: 'El Capitan == Strict; Yosemite != Strict'
+title: "El Capitan == Strict; Yosemite != Strict"
 date: 2016-01-01
-description: 'Just a quick view on how Yosemite was much less strict than El Capitan when it comes to customization.'
+description: "Just a quick view on how Yosemite was much less strict than El Capitan when it comes to customization."
 categories:
   - portfolio
 tags: